gumaerc-testorg/sts.427-spring-2015/content/pages/readings.md

 *   The standard treatment of the subject.

 Marrs, Aaron W. _Railroads in the Old South: Pursuing Progress in a Slave Society_.
 Johns Hopkins University Press, 2009.
-ISBN: 9780801891304. \[Preview with [Google Books](http://books.google.com/books?id=yPIE245tCCwC&pg=PAfrontcover)\]
+ISBN: 9780801891304. \[Preview with {{% resource_link "29664f93-eee5-45fe-b199-7ec9bca2f285" "Google Books" %}}\]

 ### Steamboats

 See Delfino (above)

 Hunter, Louis C. _Steamboats on Western Rivers: An Economic and Technological History_.
-Harvard University Press, 1949. \[Preview with [Google Books](http://books.google.com/books?id=JzLN2GACaIYC&pg=PAfrontcover)\]
+Harvard University Press, 1949. \[Preview with {{% resource_link "e4a1fb09-3717-45a5-b99b-afd0067f5f50" "Google Books" %}}\]
 A classic.

 Gudmestad, Robert. _Steamboats and the Rise of the Cotton Kingdom_.
 Louisiana State University Press, 2011.
 ISBN: 9780807138397.